Sukkot: Laws and customs

 Sukkot is a seven-day festival.
 Inside the Land of Israel, the first day is celebrated as a full festival with special prayer services and holiday meals.
 Outside the Land of Israel, the first two days are celebrated as full festivals.
 The seventh day of Sukkot is called Hoshana Rabbah ("Great Hoshana", referring to the tradition that worshippers in the synagogue walk around the perimeter of the sanctuary during morning services) and has a special observance of its own.
 The intermediate days are known as Chol HaMoed ("festival weekdays").
 According to Halakha, some types of work are forbidden during Chol HaMoed.
 In Israel many businesses are closed during this time.

 Throughout the week of Sukkot, meals are eaten in the sukkah.
 If a brit milah (circumcision ceremony) or Bar Mitzvah rises during Sukkot, the seudat mitzvah (obligatory festive meal) is served in the sukkah.
 Similarly, the father of a newborn boy greets guests to his Friday-night Shalom Zachar in the sukkah.
-Males awaken there, although the requirement is waived in case of drought.
-Every day, a blessing is recited over the Lulav and the Etrog.
+Males sleep in the sukkah, provided the weather is tolerable.
+If it rains, the requirement of eating and sleeping in the sukkah is waived, except for eating there on the first night where every effort needs to be made to at least say kiddush (the sanctification prayer on wine) and eat an egg-sized piece of bread before going inside the house to finish the meal if the rain does not stop.
+Every day except the Sabbath, a blessing is recited over the Lulav and the Etrog.